In September 25th we had once more a local meetup in Brno to celebrate another fantastic GNOME Release!

 Our Brno celebrations this cycle were held in Schrott, a place with a wide variety of beers and a neat industrial decor.
 Dominika Vagnerova arranged delicious GNOME themed cupcakes with eatable app icons that went along pretty well with the drinks.

-This was an excelent opportunity for us to sit down, relax, and chat about GNOME, Free Software, and all things that bring us together.
+This was an excellent opportunity for us to sit down, relax, and chat about GNOME, Free Software, and all things that bring us together.

 More photos of the event are available in our shared album, including ~exclusive~ pictures of application maintainers eating their apps’ cupcakes.